WesselB1234/ImageMarketplace/README.md

 All images also have descriptive in alt text on them.
 This makes it possible to see the content of the image if they fail to load

 #### Text resizing
-If the user decides to zoom in at 200% percent then the layout of the application also does not break.
+If the user decides to zoom in at 200% percent then the application will adapt accordingly.
+For example, the navbar will turn into a hamburger menu if the screen becomes too small.
+The file of the navbar can be found in the files section.

 #### Contrast ratio
 Finally, the application's contrast between text and backgrounds has been carefully implemented.
 For example, the contrast score between the enabled navbar button background and its text is 16.67.